tifenak/freshpink/exampleSite/content/posts/post-3.md

 > Create a Series Data File

 First, you need to create a data file that contains the information about the documents in each series.
-Create a YAML file under Hugo’s `data*/` folder to manage the series information..
+Create a YAML file under Hugo’s `data*/` folder to manage the series information...

 Example: `data/series/freshPink.yaml`